divaricatum/cl-faq/README.md

 two address ranges are exactly adjacent to each other, the higher address range is likely an extension of the lower address range.
 This is important in deciding what objects to try to identify when deciding how to move things around.
-For example, if the C heap starts at 0x54000000 and the map has two ranges next to each other, one from 0x54000000 to 0x54007fff and one from 0x54008000 (i.e 0x54007fff + 1) to 0x5401dfff, then it is likely that the C heap was extended once, and thus that if the C heap is moved it will take care of both address ranges.
+For example, if the Aclmalloc heap starts at 0x54000000 and the map has two ranges next to each other, one from 0x54000000 to 0x54007fff and one from 0x54008000 (i.e 0x54007fff + 1) to 0x5401dfff, then it is likely that the Aclmalloc heap was extended once, and thus that if the Aclmalloc heap is moved it will take care of both address ranges.

 For x86 windows, we recommend the use of Process Explorer (previously hosted by www.sysinternals.com, but now distributed by Microsoft) and a